Public Infrastructure Investments for Space Market Development: An application to crewed space stations

-To estimate the costs of these two architectures, I derive cost data from comparable space station components currently under development or currently operational.
+To estimate the costs of these two architectures, cost data is derived from comparable space station components currently under development or currently operational.
 Cost estimates for core module elements come from NASA's Gateway program, which provides the closest available analogs for long-duration crewed space infrastructure: the Power and Propulsion Element (PPE) contract provides cost data for power and thermal systems, the Habitation and Logistics Outpost (HALO) contract provides data for pressurized volume and life support integration, and the Canadian Space Agency's (CSA) Canadarm3 contract provides data for robotic capabilities.
 Habitat module construction costs derive from the European Space Agency's (ESA) Columbus laboratory module, while operating costs are estimated using Columbus' share of total ISS habitable volume applied to current ISS operating expenses.
-All cost figures are adjusted to 2025 dollars using NASA's New Start Inflation Index, which accounts for space technology-specific cost escalation.\footnote{I exclude several cost categories from this analysis.
+All cost figures are adjusted to 2025 dollars using NASA's New Start Inflation Index, which accounts for space technology-specific cost escalation.\footnote{Several cost categories are excluded from this analysis.
 Insurance costs, which can be significant for crewed systems, are omitted due to indications that private insurance markets lack capacity to cover fully privately owned crewed space stations \citep{macdonald_commercial_2024}.
 Launch costs for initial system deployment are excluded, though including them would favor the shared core architecture.
-Training costs and supply-side structure details for crew operations are abstracted away, though transportation monopolies or inadequate training facilities could complicate the economics of human spaceflight.} Integration costs for the core module are assumed to be 15\% of total element costs---an assumption I make for analytical transparency.
-The resulting cost estimates provide a foundation for comparing the economic implications of different infrastructure sharing approaches.
+Training costs and supply-side structure details for crew operations are abstracted away, though transportation monopolies or inadequate training facilities could complicate the economics of human spaceflight.} Integration costs for the core module are assumed to be 15\% of total element costs.
 Figure \ref{fig:halo-ppe} shows an example of a core module, Figure \ref{fig:canadarm3} shows an example of a robotic arm, and Figure \ref{fig:columbus-exterior} shows an example of a habitat module.